jbtiglao/jbtiglao/README.md

 - 😄 Pronouns: She/Her/Hers
 - 🌱 I’m currently learning how to code.
-- 🔭 I’m currently working on my Bootcamp assignments 💻, reading Recursion by Blake Crouch 📚, and listening to the 10,000 Maniacs 🎧.
+- 🔭 I’m currently working on my Bootcamp assignments 💻, reading Recursion by Blake Crouch 📚, and listening to The Smiths and 10,000 Maniacs 🎧.
 - ⚡  Fun fact: I love to paint, garden, take pictures, play with makeup, read books, Star Wars, and coffee.
 I'm also a criminal law junkie.
 - 📫 You can reach me at: janeytiglao@gmail.com